Microsoft released Feature Enablement Update KB5000736 that updates your System to Windows 10 21H1 Build 19043.844.

 As you can see, after installing KB5000736 and KB4601382, the build number of your system becomes 19043.844.
 So that means you are on Windows 10 21H1, the new upcoming build to be released.

-We are releasing this build to the Beta Channel via our “seeker” experience in Windows Update.
+Microsoft released this build to the Beta Channel via our “seeker” experience in Windows Update.
 This means Insiders in the Beta Channel will need to go to Settings > Update & Security > Windows Update and choose to download and install 21H1.

 - Windows Hello multi-camera support to allow users to choose an external camera priority when using high end displays with integrated cameras.